Aerospace911/Roblox-Galaxy-Perfect-Warp-7.0/README.md

 ## IMPORTANT NOTE: A HIGHIER VERSION NUMBER DOES NOT MEAN IT'S BETTER.
 IT ONLY SIGNIFIES A DIFFERENT METHOD.

+It is important that adjust the path to the music file accordingly.

-One of the last Perfect Warp script made around October 2023
+One of the last Perfect Warp script made around October 2023.

-Manual warp script with a timer-based formula that was made a joke using a beat drop to indicate when to warp. https://www.youtube.com/watch?v=CQJeLEvHMtM
+Manual warp script with a timer-based formula that was made a joke using a beat drop to indicate when to warp. https://www.youtube.com/watch?v=CQJeLEvHMtM.

 The script is fairly simple.
 You can use the tools provided in the Perfect Warp 3.5 release.